★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Demand

-A large global maintenance portfolio creates recurring revenue and repeat service/modernization opportunities across a long-lived installed base.
+A large global maintenance portfolio creates recurring revenue and repeat service/modernization opportunities across a long-lived installed base; the portfolio was approximately 2.5 million units by the end of 2025.

 Erosion risks